DiamondLightSource/daq-config-server/README.md

 There is a convenient script in `./deployment/build_and_push_all.sh` to build all the containers, which takes a `--dev` option to push containers with `-dev` appended to their names and a `--no-push` option for local development.
 This ensures that environment variables for dev or prod builds are included in the built container, such as the GUI pointing at the subdomain URL vs. localhost, and the `root_path` of the FastAPI app.
+To push to the registry you must have identified to gcloud by having loaded a kubernetes module and running `gcloud auth login.`

 To deploy a live version, you can run the above script with no arguments and then while logged in to argus, in the `daq-config-server` namespace, run `kubectl rollout restart deployment`.
 If it is not